pyscript/docs/docs/user-guide/dom.md

 ## PyDom

-The Standard Web APIs are massive and not always very user-friendly. `PyDom` is a Python modue that exposes the power of the web with an easy and idiomatic Pythonic interface on top.
+The Standard Web APIs are massive and not always very user-friendly. `PyDom` is a Python module that exposes the power of the web with an easy and idiomatic Pythonic interface on top.

-While the [FFI](#ffi) interface described above focuses on giving full access to the entire Standard Web APIs, `pydom` focuses on providing a small, intuitive and yet powerful API that priotirizes common use cases fist.
+While the [FFI](#ffi) interface described above focuses on giving full access to the entire Standard Web APIs, `pydom` focuses on providing a small, intuitive and yet powerful API that priotirizes common use cases first.
 For this reason, it's first layer is simple and intuitive (but limited to the most common use cases), but `pydom` also provides a secondary layer that can be used to directly use full FFI interface of a specific element.